fairecasoimeme/LiXee-Box/README.md

 # LiXee-Gateway
- a Web API and/or MQTT gateway for zigbee devices
+A WiFi gateway for zigbee devices

 ## Hardware compatibility
 This application can be used with :